-To be clear, authorship is never lost when awarding a CC licence.
-CC licencing in no way takes away your rights as an author, but simply awards certain rights to others.
+To be clear, authorship is never lost when awarding a CC license.
+CC licensing in no way takes away your rights as an author, but simply awards certain rights to others.

 Using CC0, opens an external URL in a new window instead of CC BY for metadata has the advantage that search engines will find such public domain content more easily, which facilitates the dissemination and maximum discoverability of your data.

-In many areas it has become common to make data and metadata freely available to the public under a Creative Commons CC0 1.0 Universal (CC0) licence.
-The CC0 licence promotes a public domain dedication, in other words, metadata may be used without restriction and without further permission.
+In many areas it has become common to make data and metadata freely available to the public under a Creative Commons CC0 1.0 Universal (CC0) license.
+The CC0 license promotes a public domain dedication, in other words, metadata may be used without restriction and without further permission.

 CC0 is a tool which frees metadata worldwide from copyright restrictions.
 Even attribution is no longer necessary in this case.
 In some legal systems, metadata per se is free from copyrights.